Top 71 Malaysian Slang Words Only Locals Use

 Malaysians describe it as: ‘the British have their pubs, we have our Mamak shops.’

-Mamak are opened 24/7 and can be incredibly lively during massive sporting events.
+Mamak is open 24/7 and can be incredibly lively during massive sporting events.

 43 Mata-Mata (Malay)

 Meaning: Mata refers to the eye in Malay.
-Still, mata-mata means police officer (or watchman), where a patrolling police officer of the olden days was the “one on all eyes.”
+Still, mata-mata means police officer (or watchman), whereas a patrolling police officer of the olden days was the “one on all eyes.”

 Don’t play the fool.
 You won’t want the Mata-Mata to catch you.